-DEAN OF THE COLLEGE'S OFFICE CENTER HALL 115 Wabash College educates men to think critically, act responsibly, lead effectively, and live humanely
+DEAN OF THE COLLEGE'S OFFICE CENTER HALL 115

+Wabash College educates men to think critically, act responsibly, lead effectively, and live humanely.

 Wabash College, a liberal arts college for men, seeks faculty and staff who are committed to providing quality engagement with students, high levels of academic challenge and support, and meaningful experiences that prepare students for life and leadership in a diverse, multicultural world.

-Wabash is an equal opportunity employer and welcomes employment applications from persons of all backgrounds without regard to their race, color, national origin, sex, gender identification, religion, disability, age, marital or parental status, sexual orientation, or military status, except where such a distinction is a bona fide occupational qualification.
+Wabash is an equal opportunity employer and welcomes employment applications from persons of all backgrounds without regard to their race, color, national origin, sex, gender identification, religion, disability, age, marital or parental status, sexual orientation, military status, genetic information, citizenship status, or any other legally protected status except where such a distinction is a bona fide occupational qualification.
 Wabash is welcoming for all people who have relationships with the College.